mcc-prior-art/mcc-layer/README.md

-COMMIT=$(git rev-parse HEAD)
-CANON2=$(sha256sum canon-2.pdf | cut -d' ' -f1)
-CANON3=$(sha256sum canon-3.pdf | cut -d' ' -f1)

-cat > README.md << 'EOF'
 # MCC (Meta-Cognitive Control)

 A control layer between AI-generated intent and real-world execution.
-**Non-Production Use only.**
+Non-Production Use only.

-MCC introduces a formal decision boundary between **intent generation** (LLMs, agents) and **execution authority** (systems, APIs, workflows).

-Instead of trusting AI outputs, MCC enforces a single invariant:

-> **Execution requires a decision.**

 ---

+## Core Thesis

+AI systems can generate actions.
+They cannot reliably determine whether those actions should be executed.

+MCC introduces a formal boundary between:

+- intent generation (LLMs, agents)
+- execution authority (systems, APIs, workflows)

+Execution requires a decision.

+---

 ## Why This Matters

-AI systems can generate actions.
-They cannot reliably decide whether those actions should be executed.

 As soon as systems:

 - call APIs
 - move money
 - trigger workflows
 - control external systems

+they stop being passive models and become actors.

-the absence of a control boundary becomes a **systemic risk**.
+Without a control boundary, execution becomes implicit.
+That is a systemic risk.

-MCC defines that boundary.
+MCC defines that missing layer.

 ---

-## Core Architecture
+## Architectural Pattern

 AI Model → Intent → MCC → Decision → Execution (or Denial)

-- AI proposes an action
+- model proposes
-- MCC evaluates it against policy
+- MCC evaluates
-- Only approved actions are executed
+- only approved actions execute

-MCC acts as a **hard execution gate** between AI and the real world.
+The model does not execute directly.
+Execution authority is separated from generation.

 ---

+## Decision Model

+MCC produces one of three outcomes:

+- ALLOW
+- DENY
+- ESCALATE

+Default: deny-by-default (fail-closed)

+If something is unclear, invalid, or unsafe, it does not execute.

+---

-## Example
+## Example + Minimal Integration

-Input (AI-generated intent):
+Input:

     {
       "intent": "send_payment",